Amsterdam: Metro, tram and bus

 The Amsterdam Metro is a mixed subway and above ground rapid transit system consisting of five lines.

 Currently, there are sixteen tram routes and five metro routes.
-All are operated by the municipal public transport operator Gemeentelijk Vervoerbedrijf (GVB), which also runs the city bus network.
+All are operated by the municipal public transport operator GVB, which also runs the city bus network.

 Four fare-free GVB ferries carry pedestrians and cyclists across the IJ lake to the borough of Amsterdam-Noord, and two fare-charging ferries run east and west along the harbour.
 There are also privately operated water taxis, a water bus, a boat-sharing operation, electric rental boats, and canal cruises, that transport people along Amsterdam's waterways.

 Regional buses, and some suburban buses, are operated by Connexxion and EBS.
-International coach services are provided by Eurolines from Amsterdam Amstel railway station, IDBUS from Amsterdam Sloterdijk railway station, and Megabus from the Zuiderzeeweg in the east of the city.
+International coach services are provided by FlixBus and BlaBlaCar Bus.

 To facilitate easier transport to the centre of Amsterdam, the city has various P+R Locations where people can park their car at an affordable price and transfer to one of the numerous public transport lines.